sinclairzx81/typemap/readme.md

 ## Contribute

-This project is open to community contribution.
-Please ensure you submit an open issue before submitting your pull request.
-TypeBox and associated projects prefer open community discussion before accepting new features.
+This project is open to community contributions.
+Please ensure you submit an open issue before creating a pull request.
+TypeBox and its associated projects encourage open community discussion before accepting new features.